jamestomasino/labs.tomasino.org/content/post/scatterfield.md

 ---
 url: "/scatterfield"
 date: 2011-02-23T00:00:00Z
 excerpt: A loading screen designed to entertain young children by allowing them to play with and pop bubbles.
-tags: as3 bubbles constraints hit-detection hittest math
+tags:
+  - as3
+  - bubbles
+  - constraints
+  - hit detection
+  - hittest
+  - math
 title: Scatterfield
 ---